dot. by aurelia vitals

 PROBLEM

-Lack of accurate & adaptive cycle tracking in current tools
+Lack of accurate & adaptive cycle tracking in current tools.

 GOAL

-Health insights that feel clear and actionable
+Turn real-time vitals into meangingful, supportive insights that feel clear and actionable.

 COMPARATIVE RESEARCH